 Development Schedule.

-Developer will submit to the City a complete application for permits to construct the Project conceptually consistent with the Site Plan on or before January 31, 2025 and will exercise diligent best efforts to complete construction of the Project no later than the third (3rd) anniversary of the Closing ("Completion Timeline"), subject to the City's compliance with the terms of this Agreement.
+Developer will submit to the City a complete application for permits to construct the Project conceptually consistent with the Site Plan on or before June 30, 2025 and will exercise diligent best efforts to complete construction of the Project within the below timeline ("Completion Timeline"), subject to the City's compliance with the terms of this Agreement.

+Developer shall complete Building A, RV park/recreational space, office space for park management and at least two community benefits before the 2nd anniversary of closing on the purchase of the associated real estate.

+Developer shall complete the Larson Avenue extension before the 2nd anniversary of closing.

+Developer shall complete Building B within 3 years of completion of Building A, which in no event shall be later than the 5th anniversary of closing.

+Developer shall design and engineer the NE 40th St. Connector to City Street and Storm Water Standards before the 2nd anniversary of closing.

+Provided that the City acquires necessary property and/or right of way easement for the construction of the NE 40th St. Connector, Developer shall construct to City standards the NE 40th St. Connector within 5 years of closing.

-Developer shall be expected to meet 100% completion of 3.I.A, 3.1.B (i), 3.1.C,3.1.D and 3.1.E by the 3rd anniversary of closing.
-If Developer delays longer than the 3rd anniversary of closing due to its own delays, and not due to City, county or state regulatory agencies, then the following penalties will apply:
+If Developer delays longer than 3.2(i) (“Completion Timeline”)due to its own delays, and not due to City, county or state regulatory agencies, then the following penalties will apply:

-For every 15 calendar day delays beginning on the 91st day after the 3rd anniversary, the Developer shall pay the City $25,000.00.
+For every 15 calendar day delays beyond the above “Completion Timelines”, the Developer shall pay the City $25,000.00.

-3.2 (i) applies to 3.l .B (ii) if the NE 40th Connector is deemed feasible and only after the City acquires properties.
+3.2 (e) applies if the NE 40th Connector is deemed feasible and only after the City acquires properties.

 To the best of the City's ability all permit applications in connection with the Project shall be processed on an expedited basis.
 The Parties understand that there may be permits, decisions, and/or approvals from third parties necessary to the permitting of the Project ("Third Party Approvals") and the issuance of which the City does not control.
-However, the City shall, in all cases, respond to Developer's requests for review of submittals and inspection of work, with a complete set of comments and/or approval, within fourteen (14) business days; provided that in no event shall be foregoing be construed to provide the City more time to review the Project, or any element thereof, than is provided for by applicable law.
+However, the City shall make a diligent effort to respond to Developer's requests for review of submittals and inspection of work, with a complete set of comments and/or approval, within fourteen (14) business days; provided that in no event shall be foregoing be construed to provide the City more time to review the Project, or any element thereof, than is provided for by applicable law.
 Additionally, upon written request of Developer, the City shall exercise reasonable good faith efforts to assist Developer in obtaining Third Party Approvals.
 Due to the Completion Timeline proposed by the City, the City's diligent commitment to expedited review is fundamental hereto, and without which Developer would not have entered this Agreement.

 Permitted Uses.

-The uses permitted on the Property ("Permitted Uses") shall include all of those uses that are consistent with the LI/M Zone as set forth in the use tables in CMC Section 15.36.030, as the same exists on the Effective Date and a copy of which is attached hereto as Exhibit C and incorporated herein by this reference; provided that the Permitted Uses for this Project do not include indoor, or outdoor, self-serve public storage or mini-storage ("Prohibited Storage"), except as a use that does not occupy more than 20% of the total building square feet indoors or as allowed by code, whichever is less; provided that the term "Prohibited Storage" shall not include any warehouse use or storage of items, such as materials, inventory, equipment, vehicles, and other property in connection with a use that is permitted in the LI/M Zone.
+The uses permitted on the Property ("Permitted Uses") shall include all of those uses that are consistent with the LI/M Zone as set forth in the use tables in CMC Section 15.36.030, and a copy of which is attached hereto as Exhibit C and incorporated herein by this reference; provided that the Permitted Uses for this Project do not include indoor, or outdoor, self-serve public storage or mini-storage ("Prohibited Storage"), except as a use that does not occupy more than 20% of the total building square feet indoors or as allowed by code, whichever is less; provided that the term "Prohibited Storage" shall not include any warehouse use or storage of items, such as materials, inventory, equipment, vehicles, and other property in connection with a use that is permitted in the LI/M Zone.
 Adult entertainment establishments or marijuana retailers are not permitted uses at this Development.

 Development Standards.